Founder & Music Director

 Arnold Lee is an active choral conductor and clinician in the San Francisco Bay Area.
 He is well-known for his fun, upbeat approach to rehearsals while working with musicians across many music genres.
 He is also a committed volunteer for 13 for 13 (a movement focused on challenging systemic racism in Corporate America).
 Previous music leadership positions in the San Francisco Bay Area include the Oakland Symphony Chorus as well as numerous other musical organizations.

-Mr. Lee was also the Founder & Artistic Director of the Boston Chamber Ensemble (a professional chamber orchestra and chamber choir), Founder & Music Director of the Oberlin Bach Society, Assistant Conductor of the renowned Oberlin College Choir, as well as the Founder & Music Director of The Oberlin Obertones collegiate men's a cappella group.
+Mr. Lee was also the Founder & Artistic Director of the Boston Chamber Ensemble (a professional chamber orchestra and chamber choir), Founder & Music Director of the Oberlin Bach Society, Assistant Conductor of the renowned Oberlin College Choir, as well as the Founder & Music Director of The Oberlin Obertones (Oberlin's first-ever a cappella group).
 He holds degrees from Oberlin College and Stanford University.

 HIs excellence in music is equalled by his leadership skills in his HR career.
 In his own words: "My passion lies in ensuring equity is at the center of the work I do.
 While Human Resources has historically had very little focus on humanity, I see my role as one that is necessarily human-centered.
 Regulatory requirements will never disappear but the application of those regulations, applied in a way that honors the diversity and humanity of all stakeholders, is a must to bring the profession into the 21st century."